Angie Oberg

 Biography

-Angie Oberg currently serves in two roles at Rutgers University: Associate Director for the Office of Climate Action and Assistant Teaching Professor in the Department of Human Ecology.
-She is an urban environmental planner whose work aims to make cities more livable and sustainable.
-Using the concepts of urban metabolism, Angie’s work investigates how the everyday lives of urban residents shape, and are shaped by, urban political ecologies.
-In particular, she studies the urban political ecology of sewage.
+Angela Oberg is the Chief Climate Officer at Rutgers University, where she directs the Office of Climate Action.
+She brings together the diverse knowledge, experiences, and passions of Rutgers' many stakeholders in service of their shared climate goals.
+Angie is an urban environmental planner working to make communities more livable and sustainable by integrating academic rigor with practical strategy and systems thinking.
+Her scholarly work investigates how the everyday lives of urban residents shape, and are shaped by, urban political ecologies.
+In particular, her scholarly work focuses on the urban political ecology of sewage.

-Before coming to academia, Angie practiced professionally as an environmental planner in California, Texas, and Pennsylvania on projects in the United States, Italy, United Arab Emirates, and Sudan.
+Before transitioning to the higher education sector, Angie practiced professionally as an environmental planner in California, Texas, and Pennsylvania on projects in the United States, Italy, United Arab Emirates, and Sudan.
 She holds a Ph.D. in planning and public policy from the Edward J. Bloustein School of Planning and Public Policy at Rutgers and a Master of Landscape Architecture from Cal Poly Pomona.

 Rutgers Climate Bridge Panel1: Impact on People